agsb/minute/README.md

 # chords and combos

-"there are groups for Typing, Control, Function, Navigation, Numeric"
+"there are groups keys for Typing, Control, Function, Navigation, Numeric"

 By definition, a chord is pressing keys at same time, a combo is pressing keys in sequence.

 Usually a shortcut is pressing two keys at same time, as Shf+Q or Ctr+Q and a toggle alternate between modes of keys, as CapsLock.

-chords (simultaneous) or strikes (in order) ?
+What is better chords (simultaneous) or combos (sequences) ?

+Why stenography is faster ?
+It records sounds and uses chords to combos convertion.
+"The order that you press them down in doesn't matter, only which keys you hit is important." https://www.artofchording.com/ and http://www.openstenoproject.org/

-I prefer make sequences because hitting one key at at time is easier than hitting two keys at the same time.
+I prefer make combos because hitting one key at at time is easier than hitting two keys at the same time.
 # Only 12 + 12 keys !